 In May 2019, Huntingdonshire’s Local Plan to 2036 was adopted together with the Adopted Policies map .

 The Council have commenced a full update to the adopted Local Plan.
 Further information can be found here.
 All sites submitted during the Call for Sites can be found on the Council’s interactive map and also in this spreadsheet, which is ordered by parish.
-Responses from the recent consultation and call for sites will be assessed in view of the preparation of a Further Issues and Options document which is due to be published in spring/early summer 2024.
+The Council is now considering the responses to the Further Issues and Options document and Land Availability Assessments which closed in November 2024.
+Public engagement on the Land Availability Assessments for Additional Submitted Sites is proposed to be held over 6 weeks between 23 April and 4 June 2025.
+Comments will be sought only on these additional sites; this will not be an opportunity to comment on sites previously consulted upon.
+The Preferred Options Local Plan (draft plan) consultation is currently scheduled for autumn/winter 2025.

 Fenland